85. Executive Recruiters

 If all goes smoothly, a headhunter will present a short list of finalists to the client's hiring committee.

 Typically, if you do a really good job, it's going to be, let's say, three to seven candidates.
+And then those candidates will be interviewed.

 You'll get feedback.

+You'll see what the chemistry is like.
 That'll narrow it down to two or three.

 Ultimately, it's the company's decision who they want to go with.
+Once they've made their choice, an offer is drawn up.

 Julian Ha says the recruiter often stays on as a liaison to communicate the terms of the deal.

-The median CEO pay among companies in the SP 500 is now nearly $18 million a year.
+The median CEO pay among companies in the SP 500 is now nearly 18 million dollars a year.
+And top executives are often largely compensated in stock rather than cash.

 In 2024, for instance, Microsoft CEO Satya Nadella received $79 million in total compensation, but only $2.5 million of it was his base salary.

-This is an important distinction for executive recruiting firms, because they're typically paid a retainer based on the first-year cash compensation of the CEO.
+This is an important distinction for executive recruiting firms because they're typically paid a retainer based on the first year cash compensation of the CEO.

 If you're talking about a traditional executive search, then it is a third of the anticipated compensation.